SilverM/Projects/README.md

-# Projects
+# Purpose of repo
-Projects showcase for machine learning
+Machine learning projects documentation.

 # Updates
 1. FIFA WC 2018 predictions with Data Visualization with seaborn, using logistic regression for exact score predictions.
 2. FIFA WC 2018 predictions, using LightGBM for exact score predictions.